cesarParra/expression/README.md

 Note that when using this function, the automatic context resolution is not performed, so you need to explicitly specify all fields you wish to reference in the formula.

-At this moment advanced querying capabilities like filtering, sorting, or limiting the number of records are not supported.
+At this moment, advanced querying capabilities like filtering, sorting, or limiting the number of records are not supported.
 To get over these limitations, you can create a custom formula using Apex.
 See the [Advanced Usage](#advanced-usage) section for more information.